Skip to main content

 else:

-# THE SAFE ZONE: Runs ONLY if the try block succeeded.
+# 3. SAFE ZONE: Runs ONLY if the try block succeeded.

 return process_json(data)